aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Supported region

-This repository is primarily intended for use in the AWS us-gov-west-1 region.
+This repository is intended for use in the AWS us-gov-west-1 region.

-This has also worked in the us-east-1 region by changing the default availability zone parameters in the CloudFormation stack and launching the development and test environment in SageMaker Studio Classic.
-Regions and partitions are referred by parameters in code to help enable region portability, but testing in other regions is limited.
+The code in this repository has also worked in the us-east-1 region.
+Regions and partitions are referred by parameters in code to help enable region portability.
+However, testing in regions outside us-gov-west-1 is limited.

 ## Contributors